What is Active and Passive FTP port on server

 iptables -I INPUT -p tcp –dport 49152:65534 -j ACCEPT

 And that’s it.
-Hope you have to get an answer for all the queries.
+Hope you got an answer to all the queries.
 If at all you have more questions related to this, do let us know.